Doctrine of Lis Pendens in Transfer of Property Act

 4. When transfer alone is affected,

-5. In the situation of a private sale performed by a mortgagee in an exercise of authority specifically mentioned in mortgage,
+5. In the situation of a private sale performed by a mortgagee in an exercise of authority specifically mentioned in a mortgage,

 6. The Lis Pendens principle has no impact on the deed, and because it is made during the proceeding of the mortgagor’s redemption litigation, the sale remained lawful & valid,